kennysong/tinysmpc/README.md

-# MicroSMPC
+# TinySMPC

-A minimal implementation of secure multi-party computation, in pure Python!
+A tiny library for [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation), in pure Python!

-More useful for pedagogical rather than practical purposes.
+This code is intended for educational rather than practical purposes.
+It exposes a simple API, and the underlying implementation is kept minimalistic and well commented.

 ## Overview